 Shinkai’s film has been derided in some quarters for being an “emo anime”.
-This is no doubt entirely due to one of the film’s aesthetic features and the sole negative opinion I have on the movie- one that makes it infuriatingly fall short of true masterpiece status.
+This is no doubt entirely due to one of the film’s aesthetic features that makes it infuriatingly fall short of true masterpiece status.
 This isn’t about his slow lapse into sentimentality and sequences designed to trigger profound emotional reactions, as the movie is undeniably moving, despite some of the cheesy gender swapping gags early on.
 It also isn’t due to him focusing on the lives of two misfit protagonists, as both are empathetic, easy to like and eventually be brought to tears by, even with all the aforementioned crudeness that comes with adolescent gender swapping.